icpc-ufrn/competitive_programming/ideas/strings.md

 2- biggest suffix from A that starts in `B[i]`: if a suffix `S` starts in `T[i]`, `S` and `S` suffixes end in `T[i]+len(S)-1`
 3- biggest substring between A and B
 4- biggest possibly rotated substring between A and B

+### Put automaton on segtree
+Read `segtree.md`.

+## Aho-chorasik
+A Trie with fail/suffix links that resemble the prefix function.

+### Fail-link tree
+In this tree, a vertex is a node in the Trie and edges are the fail links.
+Vertex `p` is parent of `v` if there is a fail link from `v` to `p`, that is, `p` is the max prefix that is also a suffix from `v`.
+Since `p` is a suffix from `v`, all matches that occur in `v` also occur in `p`.

+Thus, every match that occur in the subtree of `p`, occur also for `p`.
+This yields a tree subproblem:
+Traverse the tree, gathering matches in a structure so, when visiting `v`, you have access to all matches from its subtree.
+You which patterns were added to `v`, so these can be handled as queries in `v`.

+### DP on Aho-Automaton
+`[TODO]` aquela questão de digitar os ngc correção sla